Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Miami and its opponents have gone over the current 45-point total in three of 10 games this season.
+- Miami's games this season have gone over 44.5 points three of 10 times.

-- Sunday's total is 9.4 points higher than the combined 35.6 PPG average of the two teams.
+- Sunday's over/under is 8.9 points higher than the combined 35.6 PPG average of the two teams.

-- The 58.1 points per game these two squads have surrendered to opponents this season are 13.1 more than the 45 total in this contest.
+- This contest's total is 13.6 points under the 58.1 these two squads combine to give up per game in 2020.

-- The average total in Dolphins games this season is 46.0, 1.0 point above Sunday's total of 45.
+- Dolphins games this season feature an average total of 46.0 points, a number 1.5 points higher than Sunday's over/under.

 Dolphins stats and trends

-- Miami has five wins against the spread in 10 games this season.
+- In Miami's 10 games this season, it has five wins against the spread.

-- This season, the Dolphins have one ATS win in two games as a favorite of 3 points or more.
+- This season, the Dolphins won ATS in their only game as a favorite of 3.5 points or more.

-- Miami has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Miami's games this year have hit the over four times in 10 opportunities (40%).

-- This year, the Dolphins have turned the ball over 18 times, 11 more than the Jets' takeaways (7).
+- The Dolphins have turned the ball over 18 times this season, 11 more turnovers than the Jets have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jets.